Your mannerisms and body language are a big part of your female image. In fact, they count for over 50% of the impression you make on people!

 - DO make eye contact and hold it for a second or two.
 (But not too long unless you want people to think you are trying to seduce or intimidate them!)

-Body language is a fascinating topic and these dos and don’ts are only the tip of the iceberg.
-Let’s continue the conversation below!
+MTF feminine mannerisms are a fascinating topic and these dos and don’ts are only the tip of the iceberg.

-What other subtle body language differences have you noticed between men and women?
+What other differences in mannerisms and body language have you noticed between men and women?
 Do you have any other tips to pass along?

 Please share in the comments below!